Dog Teeth Cleaning

 When Should You See a Dentist?

-The following symptoms indicate that it is time to visit the veterinary dentist.
+The following symptoms indicate that it is time to visit the veterinary dentist for a dog teeth cleaning in Los Angeles.

 • Bad breath